benhallouk/HCLC-Portal/README.md

 and use the latest and gratest technology as we do.

 ###  Git Flow
-As a developers who have strong preference for Agile methodologies, in particular Scrum, we we choose Gitflow to improve our work team.
+As a  organisation who have strong preference for Agile methodologies, in particular Scrum, we we choose Gitflow to improve our work team.

 ![alt tag](https://raw.githubusercontent.com/benhallouk/demo-2/master/src/workflow.png)